m261938/baking_game/README.md

 # baking_game
-Solve each level to make thanksgiving dinner by matching each food together! special thanks to Kerry Johnson and Madison McQuillan works like a markdown file in jupyter notebook my game incorporates: all the point categories i expected to get
+Solve each level to make thanksgiving dinner by matching each food together! <br>
+special thanks to Kerry Johnson and Madison McQuillan works like a markdown file in jupyter notebook my game incorporates: all the point categories i expected to get